SomitaChaudhari/InventraHealth/Hospital_Supply_Chain_Bot/README.md

 No dashboards.
 No filters.
 No clutter.
 Just ask, and get the answer you actually need.

 No noise.
-No overload.
+No information overload.
 Just decisions.

 ---